Mahasweta-usc/NLP4GOV/README.md

 ### Institutional Evolution (policy_explore.ipynb)

-Institutional Evolution pursues **how policies diffuse in how they are invoked, interpreted and reinterpreted by a governed community over time** .
-The policy_explore.ipynb notebook is designed to compare an "institutional statement" (the "needle") with a potentially large corpus of discourse, such as email communications, deliberations, interviews, user posts, dicussion threads or tweets, etc. It utilizes natural language processing techniques to score and retrieve exchanges related to the "query" institutional statement.
+Institutional Evolution pursues **how policies diffuse, as in how they are invoked, interpreted and reinterpreted by a governed community** .
+The policy_explore.ipynb notebook is designed to compare an "institutional statement" (the "needle") to entries from a large corpus of performative discourse (the "haystack"), such as email communications, deliberations, interviews, user posts, dicussion threads or tweets, etc. It utilizes natural language processing techniques to score and retrieve exchanges from the haystack or searchbase, and rank them in terms of resemblance to the "query" institutional statement.

+The notebook is essentially a search engine, to be used to retrieve and analyze the most related conversations pertaining to community governance.
+Moreover, degrees of resemblance between the policy being queried and day to day operations and interactions, as indicated by the match score, reflects how practical relevance of an existing rule varies between different groups, application arenas over even across time.

 While institutional comparision deals with policies against policies, this notebook matches a policy with longer texts (email/tweets etc.).
 This is refered to as **asymmetric search** in information retrieval.

 - **Input Data:** This notebook requires two sets of data: